History of Jeopardy! in Timeline

 On April 14, 2022, Michael Davies became the permanent executive producer of Jeopardy!.

-May 2022: Roach streak
+May 2022: Roach won Jeopardy!

-In April and May 2022, Mattea Roach earned $560,983 over 23 games.
+In April and May 2022, Mattea Roach's winning streak earned $560,983 over 23 games in Jeopardy!

-July 2022: Bialik and Jennings Named Co-Hosts
+July 2022: Bialik and Jennings Co-Hosts

 September 12, 2022: Live Studio Audience Returns

-On September 12, 2022, the live studio audience fully returned for season 39 of Jeopardy! after the modified COVID-era set was kept from the previous two seasons.
+On September 12, 2022, the live studio audience fully returned for season 39 of Jeopardy!

-September 2022: Celebrity Jeopardy!
-Premiere
+September 2022: Premiere of Celebrity Jeopardy!

 As of 2022, Jeopardy! employs seven full-time writers and seven researchers to create and assemble the categories and clues.

-2022: Jacobsen Succeeded
+2022: Jacobsen Succeeded by Norman

 In 2022, Sarah Whitcomb Foss took over all producer duties following the Clue Crew's disbanding.

-2022: Wheel of Fortune puzzle board upgraded
+2022: Wheel of Fortune Puzzle Board Upgraded

-January 2023: Jennings to Host Jeopardy!
+January 2023: Jennings to host Jeopardy!
 Masters

-January 2023: Renewal Through 2027-28 Season
+January 2023: Renewal of Syndicated Version

-In January 2023, the Jeopardy! show's most recent renewal extends it through the 2027–28 season.
+In January 2023, the syndicated version of Jeopardy! was renewed through the 2027–28 season.

 May 2023: Bialik Supports Writers Strike

-In May 2023, Mayim Bialik opted not to host the final episodes of the Jeopardy! season in support of the 2023 Writers Guild of America strike, with Ken Jennings stepping in.
+In May 2023, Mayim Bialik opted not to host the final episodes of the season in support of the 2023 Writers Guild of America strike, with Ken Jennings stepping in.

-August 2023: Consolation Prizes Increased
+August 2023: Consolation Prizes Raised

-Starting in Season 40, as of August 2023, consolation prizes were raised to $3,000 for second place and $2,000 for third place due to inflation.
+Starting in Season 40, as of August 2023, consolation prizes were raised $1,000 each to $3,000 for second and $2,000 for third.

-December 2023: Jennings Becomes Sole Syndicated Host
+December 2023: Ken Jennings Becomes Sole Syndicated Host

 December 2023: Jennings Named Sole Host

-July 14, 2024: Jeopardy!
-Records Update
+July 14, 2024: Record Tracking Update

-July 22, 2024: Alex Trebek Stamp Unveiling
+July 22, 2024: Alex Trebek Stamp Unveiled

 July 31, 2024: Jeopardy!
 Hosted by Alex Trebek channel ends

-In 2024, Erin Buker set the lowest score in the Jennings era at -$7,200.
+In 2024, Erin Buker set a low score of -$7,200, making it the lowest score in the Jennings era.

 2024: Pop Culture Jeopardy!
 Premieres